ISISNeutronMuon/MDMC/doc/developer/how-to/benchmarks.rst

 asv configuration
 -----------------

-Configuration for asv runs, such as installation commands for the virtual environment and results folders is stored in ``asv.conf.json``.
+Configuration for asv runs, such as installation commands for the virtual environment and results directories is stored in ``asv.conf.json``.
 See the `docs <https://asv.readthedocs.io/en/latest/asv.conf.json.html>`_ for more information.